FedorIvanov37/sv-terminal/README.md

 * New features
   * Web API in GUI and CLI mode
   * The Postman collection
-    * Swagger documentation
   * Toolbar on main window
-  * User reference guide, available in browser
+  * Standalone user reference guide, available in browser
-  * Indicators of API mode, Keep-Alive, and transaction repeat

 * Updates
   * The main window buttons set is revised.
 All the tools moved to the toolbar